EngagingGear/RegexEz/README.md

 What we want to get are the macros we have defined, so to do this:
 ```
 var regexEz = new RegexEz(pattern, true);
-var test = "sample@example.com";
+var match = regexEz.Match("sample@example.com");
-Console.WriteLine($"User name = {regexEz.GetField(test, "username")}, domain = {regexEz.GetField(test, "domain")}.{regexEz.GetField(test, "tld")}");
+Console.WriteLine($"User name = {match["username"]}, domain = {match["domain"]}.{match["tld"]}");
 ```

 A couple of things to note:
 * When you want to use this field extraction you must include true as the second parameter to the regular expression constructor.
-  This flag tells RegexEz to include appropriate tags in the regular expression to make extraction possible.
+  This flag tells RegexEz to include appropriate tags in the regular expression to make extraction possible By default they are not included to reduce the complexity of the resulting regular expression.
-* To extract a file use the GetField method passing in the test string and the name of the macro to extract.
+* Here you see that the `MatchEz` has an indexer that simplifies access to the fields.

 You can also unit test this:
 ```